Pop melankolis: Popularity

 The subgenre would reach its peak popularity in the 1980s.
 Prominent composers in this subgenre included Rinto Harahap, Pance Pondaag and Obbie Messakh.
 Rinto is often considered as this genre's "king".
 Other prominent composers include A. Riyanto, Deddy Dores, Pompi, and Youngky RM.
-Popular singers included Dian Piesesha (whose album Tak Ingin Sendiri sold over 2 million copies), Nia Daniaty, Iis Sugianto, and Betharia Sonatha (whose album Hati yang Luka became a major hit in 1988).
+Popular singers included Dian Piesesha (whose album Tak Ingin Sendiri sold over 2 million copies), Nia Daniaty, Iis Sugianto, Iis Sugiarti, Nani Sugianto, and Betharia Sonatha (whose album Hati yang Luka became a major hit in 1988).

 Pop melankolis, alongside dangdut, became popular with the lower middle-class, in contrast to the upper middle-class who mostly prefer pop kreatif.

 "Hati yang Luka", Harmoko, and genre ban on TVRI

 On January 11, 1988, the song "Hati yang Luka", written by Obbie Messakh and performed by Betharia Sonatha, was released.
 The lyrical content was different from other pop melankolis songs, as it is from the perspective of a married woman who is abused by her husband.
-The song became very popular, selling over -- million copies, and various covers and answer songs were made.
+The song became very popular, selling over 1 million copies, and various covers and answer songs were made.
 Later that year, on TVRI's birthday, pop melankolis was officially banned from airing on TVRI, Indonesia's only television network at the time, by Harmoko, the then Minister of Information.
 The decision came after he listened to the aforementioned "Hati Yang Luka".
 Disturbed by the song's emotional delivery, where Betharia often sang while crying, Harmoko immediately ordered a ban on what he called "pop cengeng" (whiny pop).
 He argued that such songs discouraged a strong work ethic and were incompatible with the government's vision for national development.
 Harmoko criticized TVRI's programming, which he claimed was saturated with sorrowful themes of heartbreak and despair, deeming them unfit for fostering a motivated and productive society.
 Some sources suggest that President Suharto himself disliked the song.
 The ban devastated the pop melankolis industry, leaving many artists financially ruined and ultimately leading to the decline of the once-dominant subgenre.